Volunteer with us

 All sorts of people volunteer for many different reasons, but one thing that unites them all is that they find it challenging, rewarding and varied.
 Volunteering provides an opportunity to learn new skills and to develop existing ones.

 It is also a chance to put the skills and experience you have to good use helping others.
 We need people of all ages and backgrounds.
-For many people, the best thing about volunteering for the CAB is getting to meet a wide range of people and making new friends.
+For many people, the best thing about volunteering for the Citizens Advice is getting to meet a wide range of people and making new friends.

 For others, the best thing is the opportunity for learning and development, and the challenge of taking on something new.
 There are lots of opportunities – you never stop learning!

 Above all, it is a chance to make a real difference.
 By volunteering for the Citizens Advice you will be playing an active part in improving the lives of millions of people and influencing the development of national and local policies and service.
 And you will not be out of pocket - we will cover any travel costs incurred by volunteering.

 Not only do our volunteers give up their time to help their community, they also benefit from their experience of working with us.

 Volunteers get involved in their community, make new friends and gain confidence.
 Retired volunteers believe it keeps them mentally active and 9 in 10 unemployed volunteers say it helps them move into employment or education.